 Part-time students should have the Integrative Paper accepted by no later than the end of the fall semester of their fourth year.
 Part-time students should plan to complete the Integrative Paper in two semesters.
 For each of the semesters spent on the Integrative Paper, the student must register for three credit hours of INST 898: Pre-Candidacy Research and should not enroll in any other courses during the same semester.
-The Integrative Paper must be accepted, including any revisions requested by the committee, during the second semester in which the student signs up for the Integrative Paper.
-Extensions may be available in line with the extenuating circumstances detailed in the Leave of Absence section of the Graduate School Registration Policies (https://academiccatalog.umd.edu/graduate/policies/registration-policies/).
+Extensions may be available in line with the extenuating circumstances detailed in the Leave of Absence section of the Graduate School Registration Policies.